-We've put together a working Laravel app (backend-only), that you can install on your machine.
+We've put together a working Laravel app (backend-only).
 This should make it easier to:

 In this Demo repository, we've:

 Don't use this demo to start your real projects.
 Please use the recommended installation procedure.
 You don't want all the bogus entities we've created.
 You don't want all the packages we've used.
 And you definitely don't want the default admin user.
 Start from scratch!